feather-rs/association/Articles of Association.md

     1. The General Assembly is the highest authority of the association.
     2. The Annual General Assembly is held once a year before the end of the ______ month and is convened with at least three weeks' notice to members.
     3. The public is eligible to attend the General Assembly.
-    4. All members who are actively contributing towards the goals stipulated in section 2. and has expressed interest in voting 2 days prior to the General Assembly is eligible to vote.
+    4. All members who are actively contributing towards the purpose stipulated in section 2 are eligible to vote.
     5. The agenda for the annual General Assembly must contain at least the following items:
         1. Election of the Speaker
         2. Election of secretary (the person who transcribes the meeting)